 - Ice cubes

-Additionally, you’ll need a large pot with a lid and a strainer.
+Additionally, you’ll need a large pot with a lid.

 - In one single layer, place your eggs on the bottom of a large saucepan or pot.